brendanofallon/jovian/README.md

       - bam: /path/to/another/bam
         labels: /path/to/another/labels.csv
       .... more bams/ labels ...
-The 'labels.csv' contains a list of genomic regions, chrom/pos/ref/alt and 'TP/FN/FP' status. *This is the tp_fn_fp.csv" file produced by the Caravel calc_ppa_ppv task*, no modifications needed.
+The 'labels.csv' contains a list of genomic regions, chrom/pos/ref/alt and 'TP/FN/FP' status. *This is the tp_fn_fp.csv file produced by the Caravel calc_ppa_ppv task*, no modifications needed.

 ### Performing a training run